12 things you [probably] didn’t know you could do with Mixpanel

 For this reason, and many others, we transitioned to a Monthly Tracked Users (MTU) pricing model last year.
 We think you’ll find it better matches with the value your business creates.
 It’s also more predictable should you be fortunate enough to successfully increase user engagement.

-12. Power analytics for robot vacuums and digital jukeboxes
+12. Power analytics for gamified learning and digital jukeboxes

 We nerd out when we see cool new analytics use cases.
 They’re the manifestation of how technology and the world are changing.
 Regardless of what your product is, if it connects to the internet, we can help you track the experience, analyze the data, and make it better for your customers.
 In case you’re looking for inspiration, here are some of the most interesting use cases from our customer story catalogue: